 Even with a high-end gaming rig rendering incredible graphics, traditional VR headsets tethered to the PC still have a drawback.
 Mainly, they require the user to be local to the PC with their headset on.
 One might think that sitting and playing in Virtual Reality is no big deal, as gamers are notorious for all-night dungeon raids, but a recent survey found that VR gamers only spend on average 6.2 hours/month with their VR headset on2.

-Things are About to Change – Enter Virtual Reality Freedom
+Enter Virtual Reality Freedom

 Things are about to change.
 Recent advances in edge compute allow stand-alone VR headsets to put the necessary graphics power into a headset and free the VR experience from the PC.
 Imagine if I could chase monsters across the room or kill zombies on the go using the portability of handheld gaming platforms with the immersive experience of Virtual Reality.